 Applications for Anderson Teacher Grants are now closed.
 The 2016 grant recipients will be annnounced shortly.

 VI school professionals, every year can apply for Anderson Teacher Grants that range from $250 to $5,000, to implement an innovative project in their classroom and/or school.

-Eligibility: Priority will be given to proposals where students are directly involved in the project, creative strategies and activities are used to improve student learning, outcomes are measurable and substantive, and the budget is realistic.
+Funding is awarded on a competitive basis for projects that seek to improve student achievement.
+Priority will be given to proposals where students are directly involved in the project, the project description is clear and well organized, creative strategies and activities are used to improve student learning, outcomes are measurable and substantive, and the budget is realistic.

 Seniors, aged 60 and above, needing emergency assistance may apply for a grant through one of CFVI's partners who have agreed to serve as referral agencies.
 Agency staff will screen the requests and submit eligible applications to the Community Foundation for consideration by a review committee made up of volunteers from the community.

 The Hodge Senior Citizens Assistance Fund was established from a court-approved designation of the undistributed portion of a settlement paid by Blue Cross in a class action suit brought by named plaintiffs Lawrence Hodge, Gloria Hodge Davis and the late Gerald E. Hodge on behalf of all retired government employees.